 The validation process checks that the metadata.xml file exists, is valid (is of a known package type) and that the server version is less than or equal to the current server version.

 Categories are updated for the imported blueprint only if these categories are already assigned to the current domain.

-Import all resource drivers (as part of the resource shells) in the package.
+Import all resource and blueprint drivers in the package.
 If drivers that have the same names as existing drivers are added, the existing ones are overwritten, even if the imported package is from an older CloudShell Server version.

 Note: Resource drivers are supported for backwards compatibility only.